DSLituiev/lab-keras-r/running-docker-containers.md

     python --version

 ### [SETUP before 5/30] Install conda Python 3.7
 We will install Neuromation's job scheduling client in a conda virtual environment.
 Virtual environments serve a purpose similar to containers but are less resource consuming.
-Here, we use a virtual environment to prevent this installation from interfering with your existing Python installation.
+Here, we use a virtual environment to prevent this installation from interfering with your laptop's existing Python installation.

-First, install conda on your machine.
+First, install conda on your laptop.
 Download the Python 3.7 64-bit version from [here](https://docs.conda.io/en/latest/miniconda.html) then follow [these instructions for Mac](https://conda.io/projects/conda/en/latest/user-guide/install/windows.html) or [these instructions for Windows](https://conda.io/projects/conda/en/latest/user-guide/install/windows.html).

 ### [SETUP before 5/30] Setup virtual environment
 Close your terminal window and open up a new one to allow the new Python installation to load.
 Create a new conda environment called 'neuromation' by typing the following into your terminal window: